sliverc/rbtree/README.rst

 Initialize iterator.
 It will point to the first element.

 tree
    The root node of the tree.
-Pointer to NULL represents an empty tree.
+Pointer to nil represents an empty tree.

 iter
    The iterator.